silkecho/glowing-silk/README.md

 glowing-silk
 ============

-Just a couple of random things (mainly Perl scripts)
+Just a couple of random things (mainly Perl scripts).

+Python will be added later.